 Objectives and Content

-- carry out core analysis without supervision
+- can perform core analysis without supervision.

 Required Previous Knowledge

 Recommended Previous Knowledge

 Credit Reduction due to Course Overlap